Gluten-Free Diet for Children with Celiac Disease

 The only treatment for people with celiac disease is lifelong, complete avoidance of foods containing gluten, a group of proteins found in wheat, rye, and barley.
 This prevents your child from having uncomfortable digestive symptoms, such as bloating and diarrhea, and can also reverse damage to the small intestine caused by gluten.

-Maintaining a completely gluten-free diet can be difficult—these proteins are found in many foods and are used as additives in a number of unexpected products, such as toothpaste and crayons.
+Doctors at Hassenfeld Children’s Hospital at NYU Langone understand that maintaining a completely gluten-free diet can be difficult—these proteins are found in many foods and are used as additives in a number of unexpected products, such as toothpaste and crayons.
 Fortunately, new food labeling laws and the availability of a greater variety of gluten-free products has made it easier for parents and caregivers to help children stick to a gluten-free diet.
 In addition, many restaurants now offer gluten-free food options.

 Nevertheless, reading and understanding food and other product labels requires education and practice.
 Registered dietitians at NYU Langone’s Pediatric Gastroenterology Program teach families how to read nutrition labels on foods and ingredient lists on other products, so that they can make safe choices.
 Our dietitians can also advise you on how to maintain a nutritionally balanced, gluten-free diet to ensure your child’s optimal growth and development.